kuayc/GifTastic-2/README.md

-This homework uses API to populate the videos available to the user.
+An API is called to populate the animal videos, which can be viewed by the user.